sensedeep/dynamodb-onetable/README.md

 This version includes prototype support for the AWS SDK V3.

 If you are using the AWS SDK V3, import the AWS V3 `DynamoDBClient` class and the OneTable `Dynamo` helper.
 Then create a `DynamoDBClient` instance and Dynamo wrapper instance.
+Note: you will need Node v14 or later for this to work.

 ```javascript
 import Dynamo from 'dynamodb-onetable/Dynamo'